cu-mkp/sandbox/docs/stucco-assignment.md

 The entry details a general process: create a jelly from tragacanth gum and water, mix in a powdered material, then press the mixture into a mold.
 This process can be adapted for a few variations: creating stucco from flour, from plaster, from chalk, and from ceruse (lead white).

+NOTE TO INSTRUCTORS: Rather than providing the full instructions, one may want to provide students only with the original recipe and the materials, allowing them to interpret the entry for themselves.

+## Materials and Equipment
+The reconstruction of this recipe has been adapted for two variations: stucco from flour and stucco from chalk.
+The ratios suggested here are approximations based on prior experiments by the Making and Knowing Project.

+### Materials
+- 1:14 tragacanth gum to water
+- FLOUR: Approximately 3:4 ratio gum/water to rye flour OR CHALK: approximately 2:5 ratio gum/water to chalk
+- Linseed oil (or another vegetable oil) to lubricate the molds
+- Mineral spirits (to clean brushes and molds)

+### Equipment
+- Scale and weigh boats (to measure ingredients)
+- Containers, bowls, or beakers for materials
+- Glass muller
+- Glass plate
+- Spoon, palette knife, or chopstick for mixing
+- Sieve with fine mesh
+- Container to sieve flour into
+- Brush and small container (to spread oil)
+- Plastic or silicone molds
+- Flat surface where stucco can be left to dry
+- Lidded containers to store molded stucco pieces

+## Instructions
+The reconstruction of this recipe has been adapted for two variations: stucco from flour and stucco from chalk.
+The first and last step are the same for both, but the second step is slightly different depending on whether you are making the flour or the chalk variation.

+### Step 1: Tragacanth gum paste (1:14 ratio gum to water)
+- Add tragacanth gum to water while mixing.
+The powder will not easily incorporate into the water, so allow the gum to “drink its water” until is “swollen and like jelly.”
+- Stir the mixture until it is a cohesive mass, then transfer it to a plate and mull with a muller until smooth and the mixture resembles the texture of petroleum jelly.

+### Step 2: Stucco | OPTION 1: Rye flour (approximately 3:4 ratio gum/water to rye flour)
+- Sift the flour with a fine mesh to remove larger pieces.
+- Into the tragacanth gum and water mixture, begin to incorporate the sifted flour on the glass plate.
+Mix first with a palette knife or spoon, then work it with your hands, treating it like dough.
+- Add flour until the stucco is malleable yet firm and can be “kneaded” to become smooth and homogeneous.

+### Step 2: Stucco | OPTION 2: Chalk (approximately 2:5 ratio gum/water to chalk)
+- Into the tragacanth gum and water mixture, begin to incorporate the chalk on the glass plate.
+Mix first with a palette knife or spoon, then work it with your hands, treating it like dough.
+- Add chalk  until the stucco is malleable yet firm and can be “kneaded” to become smooth and homogeneous.

+### Step 3: Molding
+- To prepare the molds for the stucco, use a soft brush to lightly oil the silicone or plastic molds with linseed oil, making sure to cover all surfaces and crevices of the mold with a very thin layer of oil.
+- Take a ball of the prepared stucco dough that is slightly larger in volume than the mold.
+- Press the ball into the mold, ensuring that dough has reached every crevice
+- Carefully remove the molded dough from the mold and leave to dry overnight, impression-side up.

+NOTE TO INSTRUCTORS: Rather than providing the full instructions, one may want to provide students only with the original recipe and the materials, allowing them to interpret the entry for themselves.

+A downloadable version of this assignment: [[PDF](stucco_assignment_downloadable_2021.pdf)]